leostera/lam/ROADMAP.md

 At this point I'd expect us to support the core OTP modules: `supervisor` and `gen_server`.

-## Milestone 4: Multi-core Processing :crystal_ball:
+## Milestone 4: Multi-Core Scheduling :crystal_ball:

 Implement symmetric multi-processing to spread the work across several cores by means of either job-stealing or some other configurable policy.

+Stuff that needs doing:

+* maintain and run as many schedulers as cores there are :heavy_check_mark:
+* load-balancing / work stealing
+* message routing

 ## Milestone 5: Native Extensions :hammer: